appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

    - The SE stores this data in the VW.
 3. SE Contacts RCD Claim Agent for Rich Call Data:
    - The SE contacts the Rich Call Data Claim Agent to enrich the telephone call data.
-   - The RCD Claim Agent verifies the SE’s claims and adds Rich Call Data to the CG.
+   - The RCD Claim Agent verifies the SE's claims and adds Rich Call Data to the CG.
    - An SD-JWT containing the new claims and a Transparency Receipt is returned to the SE, which is stored in the VW.
 4. SE Makes a Phone Call:
    - When the SE makes a phone call, the Vesper Wallet builds a Vesper PASSporT by encapsulating the relevant claims (e.g., KYC, TN assignment, and RCD) into a JWT.
    - The Authentication Service (AS) includes the Vesper PASSporT in the SIP header of the call.
 5. Verification Service (VS) Verifies Vesper PASSporT:
    - The VS receives the Vesper PASSporT and verifies the token and included SD-JWTs.
-   - Based on the validated claims, the VS makes decisions regarding the call’s authenticity and proceeds accordingly.
+   - Based on the validated claims, the VS makes decisions regarding the call's authenticity and proceeds accordingly.

 ~~~~~~~~~~~
 +--------------+                    +----------+       +-----------+